thinal12/AR-Face-recognition-system--for-university/README.md

 ### How to run mobile app
 - Enable developer options and USB Debugging on your Android device.
-- Connect it to your computer using a cabel.
+- Connect it to your computer using a cable.
 - Then on the other terminal navigate to the VisageAR folder.
 - Then run `npm start`.
 - After some time it aill ask what dev server you would like to use.
 Press 'a' to select Android and you will be able to run the app.

   ![Screenshot 2024-05-09 100934](https://github.com/thinal12/AR-Face-recognition-system--for-university/assets/114849355/cf26039a-0216-4f8d-99de-1819335ee4b0)

-- Please note that you have to keep your phone plugged into the same device that yoir server runs on
+- Please note that you have to keep your phone plugged into the same device that your server runs on

 ## Login Credentials
 - Administrator account